millerthegorilla/artisan_scripts/README.md

 ```
 for example, to inspect the database (ie run mysql -uroot -p$PASSWORD).   http://docs.podman.io/en/latest/markdown/podman-exec.1.html

-### customising scripts
+### customising scripts / using artisan_scripts with different projects...

+There is no reason that you can't use artisan scripts with a different django project, or even some other project that uses podman containers.
+Just fork this project and edit as necessary.

+In the case of django projects, the current python image is used to contain the codebase and to create a venv and pip install the requirements.
+There is a different image dockerfile for production and development.
+You can find the specific dockerfiles and requirements.txt files in the 'dockerfiles' directory.
+For django_artisan there is a custom swag image (which you may want to keep), and a custom database image.

 If you want to add a container, or customise an existing container, you can either edit initial_provision.sh to install a new image, or customise/add a script to the container_scripts directory.
-The script create_all.sh shells out to a bunch of scripts in that container_scripts directory.
+The script create_all.sh, called by the create verb, shells out to a bunch of scripts in that container_scripts directory.

 In each of these scripts are a bunch of podman commands to bring up a container, and to customise it in some way.